 (g) If at any time there is a question about the continuing nature of an employee’s reasonable accommodation, or changes to the reasonable accommodation are necessary, the employee or the supervisor may contact the ADA Division of the Office for Access and Equity to re-engage in the interactive process.

-The full procedures for the interactive process can be found here: ADA Division Workplace Reasonable Accommodation Procedures.
+The full procedures for the interactive process can be found here: Accessibility and Accommodations Division Policy and Procedures.

 5. Members of the Public